mannu-747/ecommerce_basic_Rest_API_withflask_and_mongo/README.md

                       "id": "<pymongo.results.UpdateResult object at 0x7f727d1ec890>",
                       "message": "order canceled"
                   }

-4 This endpoint Deletes the customer from Database.
+4 This endpoint Deletes the customer from the Database.
 URL: (https://rest-apis-for-basic-ecommerce-website.onrender.com/users/<user_id>) method: DELETE

     response = {
     "message": "Your account is deleted successfully"
     }

 Note: For all endpoints elated to the order use the access token which we generated in the login endpoint.